-Do o you have written procedures that address Consent of the person served? s: Yes □ No • Audio recording, video recording, and photographing the person served? ☐ Yes □ No • Decision making about when to use inforversus in-person services: rmation and co ommunication technology At the beginning of services? ☐ Yes ☐ No - Throughout the course of services? ☐ Yes □ No • Do you have written procedures to confir equipment is available and functions: m that all nece essary technology and/or - Prior to the start of service delivery? ☐ Yes □ No - As needed throughout services? ☐ Yes □ No - At the location of the: - Person served? ☐ Yes ☐ No - Provider? ☐ Yes □ No • To verify at each encounter: - The identify of the person served? ☐ Yes ☐ No - The identify of the provider? ☐ Yes □ No The physical location of the person served? ☐ Yes □ No • To maintain privacy during the delivery of services? ☐ Yes □ No • To respond to technology disruption that impacts the delivery of services? ☐ Yes □ No Н ow do you ensure that these written proceed dures are consi stently implemented?
-W here are these procedures documented?
+Do you have written procedures:

+Th at address:

+- Consent of the person served?
+Yes No

+- Audio recording, video recording, and photographing the person served?
+Yes No

+Decision making about when to use intechnology versus in-person services: forn nation and comm nuni cation

+- At the beginning of services?
+Yes No

+- Throughout the course of services?
+Yes No

+• confirm that all necessary technology a nctions: .nd/ or equipment is a avai lable and

+- Prior to the start of service delivery?
+Yes No

+- As needed throughout services?
+Yes No

+At the location of the:

+- Person served?
+Yes No

+- Provider?
+Yes No

+То verify at each encounter:

+The identify of the person served?
+Yes No

+The identify of the provider?
+Yes No

+- The physical location of the person served?
+Yes No

+• maintain privacy during the delivery services?
+Yes No

+• respond to technology disruption at impacts the delivery of services?
+Yes No

+How do you ensure that these written procedures are consistently implemented?

+Where are these procedures documented?

-- 18. As appropriate, personnel who deliver services via information and communication technologies receive documented competency-based training on:
+18. As appropriate, personnel who deliver services via information and communication technologies receive documented competency-based training on:

 - a.
 How to deliver services effectively via information and communication technologies, including:

 - (1) Human factors.

 - (2) Crisis response procedures.

 - (3) Assessment of risk factors in the environment of the person served.

 - (4) How to modify treatment techniques/interventions to deliver services virtually.

 - b.
 Equipment used in service delivery, including hardware and software:

 - (1) Features.

 - (2) Setup.

 - (3) Use.

 - (4) Maintenance.

 - (5) Safety considerations.

 - (6) Infection control.

 - (7) Troubleshooting.